antoinetavant/meteofranceapi/README.md

 python wrapper of the portail-api.meteofrance.fr datasets

+It especially allows to manage easily the API key.

 ## Disclaimer

-The tool is not officialy provided by MétéoFrance.
+The tool is not officially provided by MétéoFrance.

 It is build by trials-and-errors.